opensafely/documentation/docs/contracts-intro.md

     * floating point type
     * date type
     * string type
-    * or some other type not in this list
+    * some other type not in this list
 * the **additional constraints on the column's data values**, other than those given by the column's type.
 For instance,
     * the column might be of date type, but all values are the first of